|

-To my knowledge, this verse in the NT is the oldest possible mention of the Maagen Dawid, or at least the oldest source that might put the two ideas together.
-If Y'shua is the morning star and the offspring of Dawid, just like with Ya'akov reference in Numbers 24, how much more of a stretch is needed to see how that developed later?
+To my knowledge, this verse in the NT is the oldest possible mention of the Maagen David, or at least the oldest source that might put the two ideas together.
+If Y'shua is the morning star and the offspring of David, just like with Ya'akov reference in Numbers 24, how much more of a stretch is needed to see how that developed later?
 I'm baffled by the fact that many "Christians" are so ready to make this whole occult connection.
 If they view the NT as authoritative, and Y'shua's words presumably moreso, then they have no right to criticize us Jews.
 In fact, if Y'shua allowed himself to be identified as a Jew, then why wear a cross, the symbol of his execution, in its place?
 He never said "I am the execution stake, whoever comes to me, will...."
 The fact is, many people are way too willing to follow the "occultic Star of David" idea, and that worries me, although I realize it's just par for the course.
 Those who truly know God and the Bible won't bother to entertain any "worldly" thoughts.

 Numbers 24: 17 - "I see him, but not now; I behold him, but not near.
 A STAR will come out of Ya'akov; a scepter will rise out of Israel.
 He will crush the foreheads of Moab, the skulls of all the sons of Sheth.